ZoeLeBlanc/Coding_101/intro_python/README.md

 - Used for a wide range of programming, from making web apps to data analysis

 **Why Python?**

-'Python is almost always the second best language for any prblem'
+'Python is almost always the second best language for any problem'

 ### Open your terminal and check your python version
 Type: